tinyplex/tinybase/site/guides/7_developer_tools/1_inferring_schemas.md

-# Inferring Schemas
+# Inferring TablesSchemas

-The TinyBase tools module includes a way to analyze existing data in a Store and attempt to generate a Schema from it.
+The TinyBase tools module includes a way to analyze existing data in a Store and attempt to generate a TablesSchema from it.

-This is useful, for example, if you have imported external data into a Store and want to understand the shape and structure of the data - and then to constrain that shape through the use of the derived Schema from then on.
+This is useful, for example, if you have imported external data into a Store and want to understand the shape and structure of the data - and then to constrain that shape through the use of the derived TablesSchema from then on.

 ## The Tools Object